Ephesians 2: Reminder of God's Grace (2:1–10)

 According to theologian James Dunn, this section contains "one of the most forceful statements in the Bible" about the human condition when separated from God's grace and the work of God's grace for salvation.

 Verse 1

-And you He made alive, who were dead in trespasses and sin.

 "And you hath he quickened …" in the King James Version.
 The verb is missing from the text, supplied by inference from verse 5 ("[he] made us alive").
 Some translations decline to add a form of words on mankind being made alive: the New Revised Standard Version, for example, reads:

-You were dead through the trespasses and sins in which you once lived.